MdSaddamKazmi/CAP/README.md

-clone this repo and switch to branch : basic_cap_structure by using command "git switch basis_cap_structure"
+clone this repo and switch to branch : basic_cap_structure by using command "git switch basic_cap_structure"

 Below staps have been taken ==>